 Choosing the right ladder for the job

-When deciding between ladders, consider these three factors: material, duty rating and height.
+When deciding between ladders, consider these three factors to choose the right ladder for the job: material, duty rating and height.

 Most ladders are available in either aluminum or fiberglass.
 Aluminum ladders are lighter than fiberglass.
 For example, a 10-foot aluminum ladder weighs 30 pounds, compared to 34 pounds for the same height in fiberglass.